DavidVentura/blog/blog/raw/translator-live/POST.md

 </video>
 </center>

-I spent a long while here, trying to match the contours back to their positions, doing heuristics to map 'previous frame detection' to 'current frame detection', smoothing the movement, etc. but it was never going to work.

-The heatmap obtained from the inference pass is too jittery to track across frames, and anyway the inference pass is too slow to run every frame.
+I spent a long while here, trying to match contours across frames but the heatmap from the detection model is not stable... and even if it was, inference is not fast enough to run on every frame.

-What to do?

-if there's not enough info (or there's too much variance) to use contours as trackers, then we need to discard the idea and use something else for tracking.

-and if the inference steps are too slow, well, then we need to run them less often and compensate with tricks.

-the plan:

-Run detection/recognition/translation _once_, on a single "anchor" frame, then, for every frame, keep track of how the scene has moved, and project the translated text warped accordingly.
+So, we need a different way to track scene movement, which has the upside that we only need to run detection/recognition/translation _once_, on an initial "anchor" frame.

 Given that we want to translate text, and text is usually on some kind of plane (a sign, paper, etc), we saw in the previous post that there's a single [Homography](https://en.wikipedia.org/wiki/Homography_(computer_vision)) that can express the exact transformation between two planes.

-We can take this homography and apply it to the original text detection/recognition overlay, which warps it _exactly_ in the same way that the image itself has changed relative to the anchor.
+We can take this homography and apply it to the translated overlay, warping it the same way the scene has moved relative to the anchor.

 How do we get there though?

 Detect some [image features](https://en.wikipedia.org/wiki/Feature_(computer_vision)) using [FAST](https://en.wikipedia.org/wiki/Features_from_accelerated_segment_test), which is a "corner" detecting algorithm.
-And it's fast.

-Then, describe the surroundings of each feature using [rotated BRIEF](https://sites.cc.gatech.edu/classes/AY2024/cs4475_summer/images/ORB_an_efficient_alternative_to_SIFT_or_SURF.pdf), which is a way of converting the neighbors of the feature into a bunch of bits in a way that is rotation invariant and cheap.
+Then, describe the surroundings of each feature using [rotated BRIEF](https://sites.cc.gatech.edu/classes/AY2024/cs4475_summer/images/ORB_an_efficient_alternative_to_SIFT_or_SURF.pdf), which is a way of converting the neighbors of the feature into a bunch of bits in a way that is rotation invariant and cheap to compare.

 This gives us features + surroundings _on the anchor_, but some time has passed, and we now have a new, slightly different frame.